 Are you looking for inspiration to kick start some new upcycling projects at home?
 Do you scour antique shops and boot fairs for second hand/vintage furniture to upcycle and sell on?
 If so, we have some ideas for you on how to use Perspex creatively in your upcycling projects.
 Giving new life to old, cherished or vintage items in a creative way can be very satisfying.

-Perspex is an incredibly versatile material.
+Perspex is an incredibly versatile material, with many different uses.
 It’s lightweight, strong and easy to cut into bespoke shapes and sizes.
 All of which makes it a fantastic material to work with.
 There are so many ways it can be used in home upcycling projects to breathe new life into old, unloved or vintage items and make them usable once again.

 And don’t forget that here at Simply Plastics we offer a custom cutting service to help you achieve your upcycling dreams.